PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 the pre-extraction baseline, and the sequential accuracy gate passes with maximum absolute error `4.470348358154297e-07` and zero process SWAP.

+The indexed-first composite and its raw compatibility fallback are now isolated in `pre_add_mulconst_reshape_suffix_compat_layout.py`.
+The former 509-line lowerer implementation moved with a function-name-normalized AST identical to the module owner.
+It still constructs one `ModelIRGraphIndex` for the indexed dispatch, forwards the caller's `LayoutState`, starts the combined statistic from the indexed result, runs the unchanged direct/direct and direct/Mul-constant fallback to fixed point, and performs the sole historical prune/report boundary.
+The lowerer retains one private wrapper at the unchanged production position and forwards Session layout state without exposing the new owner publicly.

+The complete thirteen-case family suite now runs the compatibility module owner and lowerer wrapper on deep copies, fixes their complete ModelIR equality and single-prune behavior, and forces the indexed dispatch to zero to prove the raw fallback still owns both accepted input forms.
+IAT-LLIE retains combined and indexed counts `5,4,4` with fallback counts `0,0,0`; its two strictly sequential conversions report zero process-tree SWAP and reproduce the five core artifacts byte for byte.
+The indexed immutable plan is unchanged.
+The raw fallback still has its historical producer/consumer rebuilds and looser constant ownership;
+semantic hardening remains separate from this exact ownership move.

 The formerly adjacent raw direct/direct-only helper has been removed.
 It was not a second semantic owner: the compatibility helper above has always accepted the same direct/direct producer and suffix contracts before it, in